Ian-Dzindo01/TheFalconTechTest/README.md

 A repository for full stack website coding task.
+Made with Django.

+Work in progress.